 The buyer must pay the full amount due (comprising the hammer price, buyer’s premium and any applicable taxes and GST) not later than 2days after the auction date.
 The buyer will not acquire title to the lot until Webb’s receives full payment in cleared funds, and no goods under any circumstances will be released without confirmation of cleared funds received.
 This applies even if the buyer wishes to send items overseas.
 Payment can be made by direct transfer, cash (not exceeding NZD$10,000, if wishing to pay more than NZD$10,000 then this must be deposited directly into a Bank of New Zealand branch and bank receipt supplied) and EFTPOS (please check the daily limit).
 Payments can also be made by credit card in person with a 2.2% merchant fee for Visa and Mastercard and 3.3% for American Express.
 Invoices that are in excess of $5,000 and where the card holder is not present, cannot be charged to a credit card without prior arrangement.
-Personal cheques are accepted, but funds must be cleared before goods will be released.
-Bank cheques are subject to five days clearance.
+Cheques are no longer accepted.
 The buyer is responsible for any bank fees and charges applicable for the transfer of funds into Webb’s account.

 Collection of Purchases & Insurance

 Webb’s is entitled to retain items sold until all amounts due

 to us have been received in full in good cleared funds.
 Subject to this, the Buyer shall collect purchased lots within 2 days from the date of the sale unless otherwise agreed in writing between Webb’s and the Buyer.
 At the fall of the hammer, insurance is the responsibility of the purchaser.